The difference between unsubsidized and subsidized loans

 What’s the difference between a federal unsubsidized and subsidized student loan?

-Both loans have the same interest rates, and interest accrues (grows) on both from the moment your school gets the money.
-The difference is who pays the interest while you’re in school—you or the government.
+The main difference difference is who pays the interest while you’re in school—you or the government.

 Unsubsidized loans: With an unsubsidized loan, you're responsible for the interest from the moment the amount you borrow is disbursed (sent) to your school.
 Unlike a subsidized loan, the federal government will not help with interest that accrues.
 Unsubsidized loans are available to both undergrads and graduate students.
 When you start paying back your unsubsidized loans, your repayment will include the original amount you borrowed and the interest that has accrued.